Besthotels.com - The Best Hotels in the World

 2km / 1.3mi

-Pike Law lead mine workings
+Pike Law lead hushes and mines

 Mine in Newbiggin, United Kingdom